 Is Mass Texting Affordable?

-It's true that you wouldn't want to try and run a group messaging campaign from your personal handset or to put the success of your mass texting campaign in the hands of a free service -- you get what you pay for! -- but that doesn't mean that mass texting is some kind of burden.
-In fact, mass texting is one of the most affordable ways to reach your customer base because, comparatively speaking, it's relatively inexpensive and it really works.
+While running a group messaging campaign from your person handset or finding a free mass messaging service might be slightly more affordable — you get what you pay for!
+But this doesn't mean that mass text messaging has to break the bank.
+In fact, mass texting is one of the most affordable ways to reach your customer base because, comparatively speaking, it's relatively inexpensive, and it really works.
 Almost 98 percent of people read every text they get, and nine out of 10 will actually read a text within a few seconds of receipt.

 What Types of Businesses Can Benefit From Mass Texting?

 If you think that mass texting is only for certain types of businesses, think again.
-Businesses and organizations of all sizes can leverage mass texting to save time and money, and to create better relationships with their customers.
-Whether you're an accountant, a car dealership, a religious organization, a doctor or dental office, an e-commerce company -- or you're in hospitality, non-profits, politics, real estate, retail, education or anything else -- you can do more with mass texting.
+Businesses and organizations of all sizes can leverage mass texting to save time and money and create better relationships with their customers.
+Whether you're an accountant, a car dealership, a religious organization, a doctor or dental office, an e-commerce company — or you're in hospitality, non-profits, politics, real estate, retail, education, or anything else — you can do more with mass texting.